I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Roger Ebert: 4 stars

 Forrest Gump, despite its heavier elements, is an easy to swallow movie, ideal for any time of year, day, or mood.
 Its cinematography is easy on the eyes, the story is simple, and the hero is lovable.
-It sent me through the previous few decades that I'll never know, and as a kid, its tendency to shift tones from inspiring, frightening, funny, action-packed, and sad kept it from getting too heavy or overwhelming, making it easier to understand its adult themes.
+It sent me through the previous few decades that predate me, and as a kid, its tendency to shift tones from inspiring, frightening, funny, action-packed, and sad kept it from getting too heavy or overwhelming, making it easier to understand its adult themes.

 Forrest skips along through each scene in a confused but enthusiastic way that resonates with a younger audience.
 I never get tired of the Vietnam sequence, his sprinkled encounters with his beloved Jenny, and the innocent and funny narration.
 It feels like you have lived a lifetime after watching this movie, a lifetime that exists just before I did.
 I haven’t reached my limit on the number of times I’ve watched it.
 I’ll let the critics know when I have.